reachsolution/You-Dont-Know-JS/types & grammar/ch3.md

 ## Natives as Constructors

-For `array`, `object`, `function`, and regular-expression values,  use the literal form for creating the values, literal form creates the same sort of object as the constructor form does.
+For `array`, `object`, `function`, and regular-expression values,  use the literal form , to create  same sort of object as constructor.

-Constructor forms should be avoided, unless you really know you need them, they introduce exceptions and gotchas.
+Avoid unless you really know you need them, they introduce exceptions and gotchas.

 ### `Array(..)`